ktorch/ktorch/docs/tensors.rst

 Instead of specifying creation options as the final argument in the ``tensor`` call, a previously allocated tensor can be used.
 The tensor's attributes, data type, device, etc., will be used, but its values will be replaced.

+.. function:: tensor(value; out-tensor)

+   | Read k value and store in previously created tensor

+   :param scalar,list,array value: the k value to populate the tensor.
+   :param :ref:`api-pointer <pointers>` out-tensor: previously allocated tensor which will contain the new values.

 ::

    q)4#info r:tensor()  / initialize empty tensor, retrieve attributes